 Our take: Until the economy stabilizes, thieves will likely target food and beverages, and unfortunately, the easiest place to get at those commodities is when they’re on the truck, train, or in a warehouse.
 Much of the theft may be insider theft, so it’s critical that cargo and freight companies thoroughly vet their employees.

 April Top Security Grants

-FEMA's Nonprofit Security Grant Program (NSGP): The NSGP is one of three grant programs that support the Department of Homeland Security (DHS)/Federal Emergency Management Agency’s focus on enhancing the ability of state, local, tribal and territorial governments, as well as nonprofit organizations, to prevent, prepare for, protect against, and respond to terrorist attacks.
-These grant programs are part of a comprehensive set of measures authorized by Congress and implemented by DHS to help strengthen the nation’s communities against potential terrorist attacks.
-The NSGP provides funding to nonprofit organizations at high risk of a terrorist attack for facility hardening and other physical security enhancements and activities.
-Grant will be posted: No later than May 13, 2022
+Homeland Security Grant Program (HSGP): The Fiscal Year (FY) 2023 Homeland Security Grant Program (HSGP) is one of three grant programs that constitute the DHS/FEMA focus on enhancing the ability of state, local, tribal, and territorial governments, as well as nonprofits, to prevent, protect against, respond to, and recover from terrorist attacks.
+These grant programs are part of a comprehensive set of measures authorized by Congress and implemented by DHS to help strengthen the Nation's communities against potential terrorist attacks.
+Among the five basic homeland security missions noted in the DHS Strategic Plan, the HSGP supports the goal to Strengthen National Preparedness and Resilience.
+Grant closes: May 18

 2023 Nonprofit Security Grant Program (NSGP): The FY 2023 NSGP provides funding support for physical security enhancements and other security related activities to nonprofit organizations that are at high risk of a terrorist attack or other extremist attack.
 NSGP seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.
 Grant closes: May 18